 a static approach to measuring a dynamic process

-Although most researchers are attentive with their collection of data, there is still one significant source of error that is seldom explicitly addressed.
 The parameters that contribute to a sap flow measurement are dynamic and change daily, weekly and seasonally with plant physiology and environment.
-Yet, just about all researchers treat the parameters as static by only measuring them once either at the start or end of a measurement campaign.
+Just about all researchers treat the parameters as static by only measuring them once either at the start or end of a measurement campaign.

 For heat pulse velocity sap flow methods, this problem is particularly acute with a static measurement of sapwood moisture content, also known as stem water content.
 This parameter is highly variable and changes on a diurnal cycle as well as under different environmental, irrigation or experimental treatments.
 Yet, in virtually all published papers using heat pulse velocity to estimate sap flow, sapwood moisture content is only measured once.

 Fortunately, the HPV-06 Heat Pulse Velocity Sensor from Implexx Sense can simultaneously measure sap flow and stem water content.
 The HPV-06 provides a solution to dynamically measure sap flow parameters to improve the accuracy of sap flow measurements.
 This article explains how sapwood water content is dynamic but treated as a static parameter as well as offering a solution to this problem.

 what is a static equation?

 The following is the equation for sap flux density (SFD; cm3/cm2/hr):